coolpalani/ansible-marionette/README.md

 __Roles__

-A role is defined by an Ansible role, in 'roles' directory A role is an application and should be isolated from any other application (think containers).
+A role is defined by an Ansible role, in 'roles' directory.
+A role is an application and should be isolated from any other application (think containers).